Will there be any full closures of the bridge due to construction?

 There will be periodic pedestrian and bicycle traffic control for safety and utility requirements.

-Traffic control shall be managed on the waterway for safety.
-Waterway traffic will be monitored and controlled during certain operations, such as lifting loads over the waterway, to provide for the safety of any waterway users.
+Traffic control will be managed on the waterway for safety.
+Waterway traffic will be monitored and controlled/restricted during most operations to provide for the safety of any waterway users.

 No, parking for construction workers will be provided in the temporary staging area on Bon Air Road.

-The construction cost of this project is estimated at approximately $16 million.
-Approximately 89% of the funding will come from the federal Highway Bridge Replacement and Rehabilitation (HBRR) Program, administered through Caltrans.
+The construction cost of this project is estimated at approximately $27 million.
+Approximately 89% of the funding will come from the federal Highway (HBRR) Program, administered through Caltrans.
 Utilities will pay for all utility relocations, and the balance will come from the City Bridge Fund.